bullhornfixie/CV-1/README.md

 * Outsourced paraplanning and recruitment for the asset management sector.
 * Founded the company in 2015 with starting capital of £2,500 and achieved £60,000 turnover in year 3.
 * Managed IT infrastructure, finances, business development and team management.
-* Built and designed the website and integrated a 'white labelled' case management portal for clients and staff.
+* Developed the website and integrated a case management portal for clients and staff.
-* Created a support network for Paraplanners to join.
-This received 90+ online registrations through the website.
+* Created a paraplanning network which received 90+ registrations through the website.
 * Aquired a reputable client base of global asset managers.

 [Inghams](https://www.inghams.co.uk/ski-holidays)(December 2014 - March 2015) <br>